crunker99/sourcing-sound/README.md

 ![roadsounds length dist](img/classlengthdist.png)

 It is still necessary to handle these differing clip lengths in the data as we feed them to the CNN.
-An overview of a few mel spectrograms of each class shows the variety and similarity possible within a class.
+An overview of a few Mel spectrograms of each class shows the variety and similarity possible within a class.

 <img src="img/mels_class_examples.png" >